joshua66553/joshua66553/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=joshua66553&label=Views&color=blue&style=plastic)

-I'm a games design student student, i am studdying how to make 3d game with unreal engine.
+I'm a games design student student, I am currently studying how to make 3d game with unreal engine and how to develop games using unreals cpp support.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to party with friends and hang out in Discord calls 👨🏻‍💻.

 <img align="right" height="215" width="325" alt="" src="https://cdn.dribbble.com/users/416610/screenshots/4801105/coding_desk_flat_vector_ui_ux_design_illustration_motion_animation_gif2.gif" />